How to Ensure Hardware Acceleration is Enabled

-Do Jigsaw Explorer’s jigsaw puzzle pieces feel sluggish when you move them around the screen?
-If so, it may mean your web browser’s hardware acceleration feature needs to be enabled.
-If you’re using an old computer or mobile device then it may also mean a recent update to your web browser has dropped hardware acceleration support for your computer model.
-Here is how to enable hardware acceleration for Chrome, Safari, Firefox and Internet Explorer:
+Do Jigsaw Explorer's jigsaw puzzle pieces feel sluggish when you move them around the screen?
+If so, it may mean your web browser's hardware acceleration feature needs to be enabled.
+If you're using an old computer or mobile device then it may also mean a recent update to your web browser has dropped hardware acceleration support for your computer model.
+Here is how to enable hardware acceleration for Chrome, Safari, Firefox, Edge and Internet Explorer:

 Note that Chrome does not support hardware acceleration for Windows XP or Windows Vista.
-So, if you are using Windows XP or Vista then you will likely enjoy a better puzzle experience with a different web browser.

 - Go to the Chrome settings page by entering chrome://settings in the address bar and press the Enter key.